Home About Support Blog Ask AI

 What is Crawl-Delay?+

 A robots.txt directive that tells bots to wait a certain number of seconds between requests.
 It limits crawling speed to reduce server load.
-Google ignores Crawl-Delay — use Search Console's crawl rate setting instead.
+Google ignores Crawl-Delay, so use Search Console's crawl rate setting instead.

 AI crawler check on every page